aastha70203/real-estate-chatbot/README.md

-Here is the improved and formatted version of your README.md.
-I have added proper headings, bullet points, code blocks for commands, and fixed the indentation for better readability.

 Real Estate Analysis Chatbot — Full Stack (React + Django) A full-stack web application that analyzes real-estate localities from an uploaded Excel/CSV file and generates a natural-language summary, price and demand trend charts, and filtered data tables.
 This project was built as part of the SigmaValue Full Stack Developer Assignment.